SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 The path of the log file configured to capture tomcat logs is needed to be given here.

 The files are typically located in `/usr/share/tomcat/logs/*`.
 If you're using a customized path, check the Tomcat.conf file for this information.

+For metrics, you're required to provide the JMX endpoint (default is localhost:11099) along with the `collection_interval` (default is 1 minute).

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.